 Prices at the stores seem to be more expensive than Fairtex stockists like Super Export Shop or Action Zone (See above) but the benefit of shopping here (especially at the malls like Emquartier or Mega Bangna or Asiatique) is a more convenient and comfortable experience.
 If you are on a family trip, the rest of the family members can go about their shopping in the malls while you take your time to salivate over the extensive Fairtex product selection.

 How to get there: To get to EmQuartier, simply take the skytrain to Phrom Phong BTS station which is located right at its door steps.
 The Q Stadium is located on in the Waterfall Quartier.
 To get to IM Park, first take the skytrain to National Stadium.
 From there, it’s at least a 20-minute walk under the sun to the mall.
 I recommend the motorbike taxi as usual which costs 30baht as of writing.

 Opening Hours: 10am to 9pm Daily

 Where to Stay in Bangkok

 Whenever I travel to Bangkok, I prefer to base myself in a more centralized and accessible location near to a BTS or MRT station, as the metro is the best way to get to around central Bangkok.
+This gives me easy access to most of the shops recommended above as well as a wider range of facilities and other conveniences.
 If you are planning a trip to Bangkok but haven’t decided on your accommodation, there is one area I most highly recommend:

 If there is a shop guide/review you would like to see featured on this site, please leave me a comment or message and I will do my best to accommodate to the request.
 If you are a shop in Bangkok and would like to be featured in the article or on the website, feel free to contact me and I will be happy to drop by for a visit on my next trip.